intel-analytics/ipex-llm/docs/docs/PythonUserGuide/install.md

 ```

 **Remarks:**

 1. We've tested this package with pip 9.0.1. `pip install --upgrade pip` if necessary.
 2. Pip install supports __Mac__ and __Linux__ platforms.
 3. You need to install Java __>= JDK8__ before running Analytics Zoo, which is required by `pyspark`.
 4. `pyspark==2.4.3`, `bigdl==0.8.0` and their dependencies will automatically be installed if they haven't been detected in the current Python environment.

+---
 ## **Install from pip for yarn cluster**

 You only need to following these steps on your driver node and we only support yarn-client mode for now.

-1) Install [Conda](https://docs.conda.io/projects/conda/en/latest/commands/install.html) and create a conda-env(i.e in the name of "zoo")
+1) Install [Conda](https://docs.conda.io/projects/conda/en/latest/commands/install.html) and create a conda-env (i.e in the name of "zoo").

-2) Install Analytics-Zoo into the created conda-env
+2) Install Analytics-Zoo into the created conda-env.

 ```
 source activate zoo
 pip install analytics-zoo
 ```
 3) Download JDK8 and set the environment variable: JAVA_HOME (recommended).

    - You can also install JDK via conda without setting the JAVA_HOME manually:
    `conda install -c anaconda openjdk=8.0.152`

-4) Start python and then execute the following code for verification.
+4) Start python and then execute the following code to create a SparkContext on Yarn for verification.

-- Create a SparkContext on Yarn

 ``` python
 from zoo import init_spark_on_yarn

 sc = init_spark_on_yarn(